Background

 Decoding Private Equity Performance.

-A patented valuation methodology
+A patented and peer-reviewed valuation methodology

 The DARC, an acronym for Duration adjusted Return on Capital, extends the duration concept of fixed income securities to measure the performance of private capital fund investments in time weighted terms and overcomes the limitations of the money weighted standards currently in use.